52 Best Condolence Gifts for Pet Loss

 - Create a personalized Christmas Tree ornament to remind them of their pet during the holidays.

-Cremation Gifts for Loss of Pet
+Cremation Sympathy Gifts for Pet Loss

 Many pet owners choose to cremate their furry or feathered friends so they can keep a part of them forever.
-With permission, you can use a small amount of the ashes in a memorial object or use it to create something unique and special.
+With permission, you can use a small amount of the pet's ashes in a memorial object or use it to create something unique and special.

-- There are many types of jewelry that are water and air tight and can hold a small amount of the remains, such as necklaces with charms or pendants.
+- There are many types of jewelry that are water and air-tight and can hold a small amount of the remains, such as necklaces with charms or pendants.